webix-hub/gitbook-webix-jet/practice/nested.md

 #### Dynamic panels

-You can also create a [dynamic dashboard](https://blog.webix.com/webix-dashboard-layout-how-to-build-appealing-dynamic-dashboards/) where users will add panels themselves.
+You can also create a [dynamic dashboard](https://blog.webix.com/webix-dashboard-layout-how-to-build-appealing-dynamic-dashboards/) with Jet views.
 For example, panels can be dragged from a list like this:

 ```js
 // views/dashboard.js